Levi Celerio: Later years

 In his old age, Celerio occasionally appeared in public, usually at a concert at the Cultural Center of the Philippines.
 He also played violin at the Camelot Hotel bar and other small venues.

 Death and legacy

 Celerio died in the afternoon of April 2, 2002, at the Delgado Clinic in Kamuning, Quezon City due to multiple organ dysfunction.
 He also had a prior episode of stroke.
 He was buried with full military honors at the Libingan ng mga Bayani.

 On his 108th Birth Anniversary on April 30, 2018, Google Philippines featured Celerio in a Google Doodle.

 Personal life

 Levi Celerio was married to Lina Celerio and has 4 children.
 He had four failed relationships.
 Singer-comedian Veronica Palileo is a half-sister of his and director-actor Tony Cruz was a half-brother.
-He also played the piano at a past time but not in a professional capacity.
+He also played the piano as a past time but not in a professional capacity.